jdi-docs/jdi-light/source/includes/_introduction.md

 Now let's have a look at PageObjects in JDI.
 For example, for "Login test" above we used the following PageObjects:
 * **Site** - your application entity.
 It contains all the Pages of your application and can be initiated with one command.

 * **HomePage** - Pages contain elements: <i>common, complex</i> and <i>composite</i>.
-Pages also contain meta information about Url and Title and you can execute common actions with them, e.g.: <i>open, checkOpened, get Url/Titile, zoom, scroll, work with cookies</i> etc.
+Pages also contain meta information about Url and Title, and you can execute common actions with them, e.g.: <i>open, checkOpened, get Url/Titile, zoom, scroll, work with cookies</i> etc.
 * **LoginForm** - Forms and Sections are logical parts of pages, they can include other sections or just elements.
 Forms also have additional actions like <i>fill, submit, check</i> etc.
 * **UI elements** (typified elements), e.g. <i>Button, TextField, Checkbox, Icon etc.</i>, are simple elements representing real UI ones.

-Below is a common JDI project structure
+Below you can find a common JDI project structure:

 ```java
 @Test